 Equine Dental Technician Career Profile

-Equine dental technicians coordinate with veterinarians to provide dental maintenance to the horses in their care.
+There are a series of people who work specifically with horses and dental care.
+Equine dental technicians are the people who coordinate with veterinarians to provide dental maintenance to the horses in their care.

 An equine dental exam, including evaluation and treatment, takes about 45 minutes for the equine dental technician to complete.